 Step One – Download Ubuntu ISO Image

-To install Ubuntu on VMware or VirtualBox, you’ll need to download Ubuntu ISO.
+To install Ubuntu on VMware VirtualBox on Windows, you’ll need to download Ubuntu ISO.
 Downloading it is pretty easy and it isn’t large too.
 The Ubuntu 19 is supported for maximum of 9 months while the Ubuntu 18.04 is supported until April 2023 but it’s only available for download in 64-bit.
-Pick one of them and download it from the link below.

 Step Two – Install VMware or VirtualBox